-The ultrasound didactic program runs on a 1.5 year cycle, with 18 sessions completed in each 1.5 year block.
-Because the PM&R Residency at Michigan Medicine is an advanced program, each resident will experience these sessions twice during their residency, for a total of 36 sessions.
+The ultrasound didactic program runs on an annual cycle, with 12 sessions per year (1h each on the third Tues of each month).
 Supplemental sessions are offered in the evenings for additional learning opportunities if desired.

 Residents are divided into two groups for didactics: hands on scanning (1:3 faculty:resident ratio) and active and collaborative study.